ai2ys/CDC-Diabetes-Health-Indicators/README.md

 > In case you are using a different Conda version and the Conda commands do not work on your system, check the conda cheat-sheet of your installed conda version for the correct commands.

-### ▶️ Running the 📓 Notebook
+### Running the Notebook

+Information on▶️ running the 📓notebook.

 The previous created virtual environment `(mlzoomcamp-midterm)` has JupyterLab installed.
 In order to start JupyterLab, the virtual environment needs to be activated first.
-Activate the virtual environment that we created in the previous section [🛠️ Virtual Environment Setup](#🛠️-virtual-environment-setup).
+Activate the virtual environment that we created in the previous section [🛠️ Virtual Environment Setup](#virtual-environment-setup).

 ```bash
 # navigate to project directory, the location and command (here: 'cd') might differ on your system